Medical Deception Resources

-I am a psychiatrist, author, and expert.
+I am a psychiatrist, author, and expert consultant.
 MUNCHAUSEN SYNDROME is the most severe and chronic form of my area of specialty, FACTITIOUS DISORDER.
 Munchausen syndrome, factitious disorder, and the other phenomena described here are well-recognized among psychiatrists, but they have not received the attention—or advocacy among consumers, families, and professionals—that have greeted more common ailments such as depression.
 However, factitious disorder can be every bit as disabling, and further education is vital.

 People with factitious disorder and Munchausen syndrome feign, exaggerate, or actually self-induce illnesses.
 Their aim?
 To assume the status of “patient,” and thereby to win attention, nurturance, and lenience from professionals or nonprofessionals that they feel unable to obtain in any other way.
 Unlike individuals who engage in MALINGERING, people with factitious disorder and Munchausen syndrome are not primarily seeking external gains such as disability payments or narcotic drugs—though they may receive them nonetheless.
 In some cases, the fabrication or induction of illness is an expression of jealousy, rage, or the desire to control others.

 What do patients with factitious disorder and the rest of the phenomena on this site do?
 They deliberately mislead others into thinking they (or their children) have serious medical or psychological problems, often resulting in extraordinary numbers of medication trials, diagnostic tests, hospitalizations, and even surgery . . . that they know are not really needed.
-In short, factitious disorder, Munchausen syndrome, malingering, and Munchausen by proxy involve illness deception, or “disease forgery.”
+In short, factitious disorder, Munchausen syndrome, malingering, and Munchausen by proxy involve medical deception, or “disease forgery.”

 - They may feign illness—e.g., by faking a seizure or acting as if they have multiple personalities.